 Jamie Grill/The Image Bank/Getty Images

+, they can get around pretty quickly.
 If one infected person has unprotected sex with a new partner each year, and each of their partners has unprotected sex with one new partner a year, in 10 years the first person could have passed their STD on to over 1000 people.
 If each person has sex with two new partners a year, that number goes up to more than fifty-nine thousand.

 is the most common treatable STD, but three-quarters of all women, and half of all men, with chlamydia have no STD symptoms.
 Half of all women with gonorrhea, and 10% of men, don't show symptoms either.
 Many other STDs can also lie dormant for months or years.
 No wonder that the Centers for Disease Control estimate that there are more than 19 million new STD infections in the U.S. each year.
 It's very easy to have an STD and not know about it.
 That's why safer sex should be the rule rather than the exception.

-Although an STD may not be making you feel sick right now, it doesnt mean that it is not having an effect on your, or your sexual partners, health.
+Although an STD may not be making you feel sick right now, it doesn’t mean that it is not having an effect on your, or your sexual partner’s, health.
 Left untreated, some STDs can cause long-term damage to your reproductive tract, such as pelvic inflammatory disase

 , and make it difficult or impossible to have children.
 Over time, others can lead to whole body illness, organ damage, or even death.

 The only way to tell if you or your sexual partner has an STD is to be tested.
 Before starting a new sexual relationship both you and your partner should be tested for the most common STDs.
-If you arent comfortable having your regular doctor examine you, testing can also be done at a family planning or STD clinic.
+If you aren’t comfortable having your regular doctor examine you, testing can also be done at a family planning or STD clinic.
 Many clinics even have free, or highly subsidized, tests for people with limited incomes.
 But remember, even if your tests come back negative, the best way to keep them that way is to consistently practice safer sex.

 .
 For example, people with Herpes should consider taking a drug such as Valtrex.
 This form of treatment not only reduces the likelihood of an outbreak, it also lowers the probability of infecting your partner.
 However, since it does not remove the risk of transmission completely, it is important to always use safer sex practices.
 Remember, though, that condoms are not 100% effective at preventing herpes or HPV, since these viruses spread skin to skin

 practices, and other precautions, can help keep you free of sexually transmitted diseases.
-Since you cant rely on how you feel to tell you if youre well, its your responsibility to get tested and treated if you could possibly be at risk.
+Since you can’t rely on how you feel to tell you if you’re well, it’s your responsibility to get tested and treated if you could possibly be at risk.
 Not just your health, but also the health of those you love, is in your hands.